-The Bachelor of Science in Health Sciences (HSC) is a focused multidisciplinary degree designed for students interested in serving in the healthcare field.
-The HSC degree provides a flexible study plan, giving students opportunities to explore and prepare for service in a variety of healthcare careers.
+The Multidisciplinary Studies Degree in Health Sciences (HSC) and Other Area(s) is a focused multidisciplinary BS degree designed for students interested in serving in the healthcare field.
+The HSC multidisciplinary studies degree provides a flexible study plan, giving students opportunities to explore and prepare for service in a variety of healthcare careers.